What's New in AI Readiness

 5 U.S. States Now Regulate AI in Hiring — Is Yours Next?

-A practical comparison of state laws governing AI-driven hiring tools, covering NYC LL144, Illinois AIVITA, Colorado SB 24-205, Maryland HB 1202, and New Jersey's new disclosure rules.
+A practical comparison of state laws governing AI-driven hiring tools, covering NYC LL144, Illinois AIVIA, Colorado SB 26-189, Maryland HB 1202, and New Jersey's disclosure rules.

 AI in Insurance: What Underwriters Need to Know About Compliance

 Insurers using AI for underwriting, pricing, and claims face a tightening regulatory environment.
-From the NAIC model bulletin to Colorado's specific provisions, here's what compliance looks like for insurance AI.
+From the NAIC model bulletin to Colorado's covered-ADMT rules, here's what compliance looks like for insurance AI.

 The EU AI Act's AI Literacy Requirement: What It Actually Means